zhivoglas/site/README.md

 # site
 website with plugin architecture

+mdx-bundler and plugins compile and assemble pages on the fly in the user's browser, reading .mdx files from the out/pages/ folder like regular static files.
+This eliminates the need to run npm run build every time the content changes.
+You simply change the text or code in the .mdx file, upload it to the hosting, and the site instantly updates.
+For a static content site with plugins, this is the most efficient and fastest process.

+This architecture is for creating a flexible website builder.
+You essentially have Next.js and Rust's Wasm engine (runtime) running directly inside the client's browser.
+The "out" folder isn't just a static copy of one version of the site, but a fully-fledged core application that automatically picks up, parses, and renders .mdx files on the fly.
+Why this solution is so great: Zero-code for the user: Users don't need to know anything about React, Node.js, Webpack, or the terminal.
+They don't need to install anything.
+Unlimited customization: Anyone can open the file in a regular Notepad, rewrite the text, sketch out Tailwind classes for the design, and the site will instantly become unique.
+Instant deployment: Simply drag and drop the edited "out" folder to GitHub Pages, Netlify, or any free hosting service, and everything works immediately.
+Overall, we've created a very powerful and easy-to-use system.
+A truly portable, next-generation website builder.

 # Core (Rust Wasm + Next.js App Router + MDX)

 Pages are rendered as static MDX files (without heavy and redundant server-side dependencies).